-- a.
-Admission/Eligibility - (1) Vermont Law School students must begin the dual degree program at Vermont Law School.
+a.
+Admission/Eligibility

-- (2) Vermont Law School applicants must be in the top half of their class at the end of the semester preceding their application to the program and continue to be in the top half of their class through the completion of the semester prior to taking courses at Cergy. - (3) Vermont Law School students must apply for admission to this program through Vermont Law School. - b.
-Requirements for the Degree - (1) The JD requires 87 credits.
-In accordance with ABA regulations, students may apply to the JD degree the equivalent of one third, or 29 Vermont Law School credits, from course work successfully completed at foreign law institutions, thereby reducing to 58 the minimum number of JD credits that must be completed at Vermont Law School. - (2) A dual degree candidate in this program may satisfy the perspective requirement through courses taken in the LLM portion of the program of study. - (3) Program participants must satisfactorily complete the following course work at Vermont Law School before beginning course work at Cergy: Comparative Law: Comparative Legal Systems; or c.
+- Vermont Law School students must begin the dual degree program at Vermont Law School. - (2) Vermont Law School applicants must be in the top half of their class at the end of the semester preceding their application to the program and continue to be in the top half of their class through the completion of the semester prior to taking courses at Cergy. - (3) Vermont Law School students must apply for admission to this program through Vermont Law School.

+- (1) The JD requires 87 credits.
+In accordance with ABA regulations, students may apply to the JD degree the equivalent of one third, or 29 Vermont Law School credits, from course work successfully completed at foreign law institutions, thereby reducing to 58 the minimum number of JD credits that must be completed at Vermont Law School. - (2) A dual degree candidate in this program may satisfy the perspective requirement through courses taken in the LLM portion of the program of study. - (3) Program participants must satisfactorily complete the following course work at Vermont Law School before beginning course work at Cergy:

+Comparative Law: Comparative Legal Systems; or Both French Legal Method and French Corporate Law c.
 Withdrawal from the Program

-Both French Legal Method and French Corporate Law